Why are Deposits Non-Refundable?

 Holding Puppies for Special Occasions:

-We will hold puppies for birthdays, Christmas, etc. We hold puppies free of charge (aside from the required deposit) for Special Occasions until 9 weeks of age.
-After the puppy is 9 weeks old and weaned, we charge a $8.00 per day boarding fee until they go home with you.
+We will hold puppies for birthdays, Christmas, etc. We hold puppies free of charge (aside from the required deposit) for Special Occasions until 8 weeks of age.
+After the puppy is 8 weeks old and weaned, we charge a $8.00 per day boarding fee until they go home with you.
 We will let you know ahead of time when we will start charging $8.00 per day.
-If you are unable to pick up or have your puppy shipped, until they are older than 9 weeks old, then the puppy will need to be paid for in full instead of putting down a deposit, which will be non-refundable.
-This is mainly due to it not being fair to the puppy, to get the opportunity to be in their new home at a younger age, as well as it is harder to place puppies even after 9 weeks old.
+If you are unable to pick up or have your puppy shipped, until they are older than 8 weeks old, then the puppy will need to be paid for in full instead of putting down a deposit, which will be non-refundable.
+This is mainly due to it not being fair to the puppy, to get the opportunity to be in their new home at a younger age, as well as it is harder to place puppies even after 8 weeks old.
+We can also come to an arrangement should you need to wait to pick up the puppy after 8 weeks old, if necessary.

 My deposit information and requirements are as follows: